Aleksiberg/qa-portfolio/test-cases/login-test-cases.md

 3. Leave password field empty
 4. Click "Login" button

-Expected result
+Expected result:
 - Error message is displayed indicating that the password field is required

 Actual result:
 - User is not logged in and redirected to dashboard

-# TС-05: Login with invalid username and valid password
+## TС-05: Login with invalid username and valid password

 ## Preconditions
 User is on the login page